rodrigo-cabral-lab/cloudwalk_case/README.md

-# This repository is intended to resolve the fraud data analyst case of CloudWalk
+# This repository is intended to resolve the risk data analyst case of CloudWalk